GTA-UFRJ/sensingbus/flushing/README.md

 		sudo reboot

-Now, you can see wlan0 interface after you run the following:
+Now, see wlan0 interface after you run the following:

 		ifconfig -a

 ## Turn Raspberry Pi into a Hotspot:
 ### Install the softwares:

-Step 1) You must install softwares onto the Raspberry Pi that it will act as a access point.
-Attention: You need Internet connection to do this step:
+Step 1) Install softwares onto the Raspberry Pi that it will act as a access point.
+Attention: Internet connection needed to do this step:

 		sudo update
 		sudo apt-get install isc-dhcp-server